hiveot/hub.capnp/README.md

 Most plugins have an optional configuration file named {pluginID}.yaml in the {wosthub}/config folder.
 A default file is provided with the plugin that describes the available options.

-## Client Library
+## Client Library For Developing IoT Devices And Consumers

+WoST compatible IoT devices must support at least one of the message bus protocols.
+Currently only the MQTT protocol is used but more options can be added in the future.

-The WoST project provides a [WoST client library](https://github.com/wostzone/hub/lib/client).
-This library provides functions for building WoST IoT clients and plugins including connections to the MQTT message bus and to construct WoT compliant Thing Description models (TD).
+The WoST project provides a [WoST client library for developing IoT devices](https://github.com/wostzone/hub/lib/client) and their consumers.
+This library provides an implementation of a subset of the [Exposed Thing](https://www.w3.org/TR/wot-scripting-api/#the-exposedthing-interface) and [Consumed Thing](https://www.w3.org/TR/wot-scripting-api/#the-consumedthing-interface) interface with a protocol binding for the message bus.
+In addition methods to construct WoT compliant Thing Description documents (TD) are included.

-IoT devices will likely also use the [provisioning client](https://github.com/wostzone/hub/idprov/pkg/idprov) to automatically discovery the provisioning server and obtain a certificate used to connect to the message bus.
+IoT devices will likely also use the [provisioning protocol client](https://github.com/wostzone/hub/idprov/pkg/idprov) to automatically discovery the provisioning server and obtain a certificate used to connect to the message bus.

-The above library is written in golang Python and Javascript Hub API libraries are planned.
+The above library is written in Golang.
+Python and Javascript Hub API libraries are planned.
 They will be added to https://github.com/wostzone/lib/{python}|{js}|{...}

 # Contributing